socrabytes/socrabytes.github.io/content/projects/project-mass-calculator/index.md

 ---
 title: "Kubernetes Helm Chart for Mass Calculator"
 description: "A Kubernetes Helm Chart for deploying a mass calculator application.
 This project demonstrates the deployment of a Go application using Docker and Helm, with configurations for both development and production environments."
+summary: "Deploy a Go-based Mass Calculator using Docker and Helm on Kubernetes, demonstrating containerization and cloud-native best practices."
 date: 2024-08-06
 categories: ["Cloud Engineering"]
 tags: ["Kubernetes" , "Helm", "Docker", "Go", "Containerization", "RESTful API"]